 However, the way it was explained to me (in the simplest terms) is that each knob affects the way in which the pot turns.
 Therefore a top hat will turn the tone or volume in increments whilst the speed knobs control the volume or tone pots more seamlessly.
 Thus, resulting in a smoother sound.

 Downsides to The Gibson Speed Knobs and Top Hats

-The outright winner for me are the Speed Knobs.
+The outright winner for me is the Speed Knobs.
 I don’t mind how they look at all and find them to give me the best playing experience with my Les Paul.
-As a gigging guitarists that likes to use a Les Paul as their number 1, the speed knobs just make the most sense.
+As a gigging guitarist that like to use a Les Paul as their number 1, the speed knobs just make the most sense.